Kiandra Ramadhipa: Early career

 around the age of five, before eventually switching to road racing in 2017.
 Kiandra won the Indonesian Regional MiniGP Championship in 2018, aged nine.
+In 2022, he clinched the Indonesian MotoPrix National Championship.

+Asia Road Racing Championship

-In 2022, he clinched the Indonesian MotoPrix National Championship, while also participating in the Underbone 150 class of the 2022 Asia Road Racing Championship, where he claimed a second place finish at the Sepang round, as a wildcard.
+In 2022, Kiandra participated in the Underbone 150 class of the 2022 Asia Road Racing Championship, where he claimed a second place finish at the Sepang round, as a wildcard.
+In 2023, he made another wildcard appearance in the Asia Production 250 class of the 2023 Asia Road Racing Championship, at Mandalika.
+Kiandra also competed in the 2024 Asia Road Racing Championship full-time, in the Asia Production 250 class.
+He won three races and finished third overall.

+Asia Talent Cup

 Kiandra competed in the Thailand Talent Cup championship in 2023, on board a Honda NSF250RW, where he claimed several podiums, including one win, and finished third in the final standings.
-He was also given a wildcard participation in the 2023 Asia Talent Cup at the Indonesian round, where he finished 11th and 12th in Races 1 and 2.
-That same year, he also made a wildcard appearance in the Asia Production 250 class of the 2023 Asia Road Racing Championship, at Mandalika.
+As a result, he was given a wildcard participation in the 2023 Asia Talent Cup at the Indonesian round, where he finished 11th and 12th in Races 1 and 2.
 In November 2023, Kiandra was selected to compete in the 2024 Asia Talent Cup.
 He had a strong rookie season, claiming two victories at Qatar and Thailand, as well as a second place finish at Malaysia.
 He finished the season in fourth place in the standings, which granted him a spot in the 2025 Red Bull MotoGP Rookies Cup, as well as the 2025 European Talent Cup.

-Kiandra also competed in the 2024 Asia Road Racing Championship full-time, in the Asia Production 250 class.
-He won three races and finished third overall.
+European Talent Cup

-Kiandra finished the 2025 Red Bull MotoGP Rookies Cup in eighth place, including one podium at Sachsenring, and several top-ten finishes.
-His European Talent Cup debut was strong, snatching a podium finish in the opening race at Estoril.
+Kiandra had a strong European Talent Cup debut, snatching a podium finish in the opening race at Estoril.
 He would claim his maiden win at the third round at Magny-Cours, and his second in the sixth round at Barcelona.
+He finished the season in fifth place overall, 31 points away from first.

+Red Bull MotoGP Rookies Cup

+Kiandra finished his debut 2025 Red Bull MotoGP Rookies Cup season in eighth place, including one podium at Sachsenring, and several top-ten finishes.

+Moto3 Junior World Championship

+Kiandra was promoted from the European Talent Cup to the FIM Moto3 Junior World Championship for the 2026 season, with the Honda Asia-Dream Racing Junior Team—after four podiums and two wins in his 2025 campaign.